 Allegheny County Health Department shuts down food truck with moss growing on tires

-PITTSBURGH (KDKA) — The Allegheny County Health Department shut down a food truck that was operating on Carnegie Mellon University's campus for multiple violations, including not returning to a commissary as evidenced by moss growing on deflated tires.
+PITTSBURGH (KDKA) — The Allegheny County Health Department shut down a food truck that was operating in Pittsburgh for multiple violations, including not returning to a commissary as evidenced by moss growing on deflated tires.

 India on Wheels 2.0 was ordered to close after an inspection on Monday.